earthgirl7/Hide-Twitter-Feed/README.md

 # Hide-Twitter-Feed
-Arc Boost: Hidden Twitter Timeline Until You Post
+Arc Boost: Hidden Twitter Timeline Until You Post.
+Requires the Arc Browser.

 Description
 This Arc Boost hides your Twitter timeline and all related content until you post a tweet.
 Once you hit the "Post" button, your timeline will be revealed.
 It’s a great way to encourage yourself to engage on Twitter without getting distracted by the feed